 An Adobe Creative Cloud (CC) Complete 1-year subscription is available to students at a discounted rate of $19.99 per month.
 Visit the Adobe website for more details.

 Departments can also purchase Adobe Creative Cloud for Graduate Students through the OIT Store.
 Please check with your department or SCAD if they are willing to fund this purchase.

 - My computer or tablet is broken.
 What should I do?

-If you are local or live near campus: To start, contact the OIT Solutions Center by phone, email or chat and request assistance with your computer.
+To start, contact the OIT Solutions Center by phone, email or chat and request assistance with your computer.
 An OIT technology specialist will consult with you on the issues you are experiencing.
 If your computer can be repaired, you will receive a Work Order number and instructions for dropping off your computer at the OIT Solutions Center (room 112) in the Frist Campus Center.
 An OIT technical specialist will be available to accept your computer for repair services.
 When repaired, your computer will be available for pickup from the same location.